Register to get access to free programming courses with interactive exercises

 </table>

-In this case, reading out the header of the row and column won’t give full information about what kind of data is in the cell.
-By setting the attribute scope="row" for a cell within a row, we’re saying we want to use that name as the row header.
-Reworking the above example a little, the result is as follows:
+In this case, reading the row and column headers will not give you complete information about the kind of data in the cell.
+By setting the scope="row" attribute on a cell within a row, we say we want to use that name as the row header.
+Let us rework the above example a bit.
+The result is as follows:

 <table class="table">